Ravenbrook/mps/procedure/pull-request-merge.rst

 2. protect the MPS from introduction of defects

-3. maintain and protect the permanent record of the MPS in Perforce and Git, so that defects can be discovered, fixed, and prevented
+3. maintain and protect the permanent record of the MPS in Git, so that defects can be discovered, fixed, and prevented

 As with any procedure, you can vary this one to meet this purpose, but you should probably read section "`6.
 Rationale`_".